Lonelyguy123/Password-Manager/README.md

 # password-manager
 A simple password generator and password manager using Python

+# Pre-Requisites
+- Python 3.10 (included in the folder)

 # Menu
 Menu contains all the avaliable options in the app, just mention the option number to use the feature